 Know why you want to move

 Make sure you can articulate your motivations for changing jobs.
-“The whole idea of the meeting is really to get an understanding of why you want to move,” says Steve Hutchinson, director at recruiters The Andersen Partnership in Singapore.
+“The whole idea of the meeting is really to get an understanding of why you want to move,” says Steve Hutchinson, a partner at recruiters Fortitude Partnership in Singapore.
 “I need to understand the bigger picture – what makes you happy to go to work and what has changed to make you come and see me.”

 Stop and shut up

 Avoid dominating the whole discussion in your eagerness to pitch yourself.
 “The meeting is a time to listen as well as a time to talk – this is very important to remember,” says Hutchinson.